-And, like many others, I eventually became disillusioned with what I once believed to be the right path for me.
+Like many others, I eventually became disillusioned with what I once believed was the right path.

 There were periods of time when I’d question the course of my life and even write about it.

-But, daily life soon encroached on those momentary glimpses of freedom-freedom to truly know myself.
+But, daily life soon encroached on those momentary glimpses of freedom-freedom to truly know me.

-During several attempts to connect to life’s purpose, I exhausted myself in an effort to feel part of something greater than my corner of the world.
+During several attempts to connect to life’s purpose, I exhausted myself to feel part of something greater than my corner of the world.